 Support the role of the North Melbourne Town Hall arts precinct, including the Metropolitan Meat Market.

 Support the provision of open space and recreational facilities for the local resident and working community.

-Facilitate opportunities for the creation of new open space in North and West Melbourne.
+Facilitate opportunities for the creation of new open space in North Melbourne.

 Figure 20: North and West Melbourne